 System partition: It is the partition that installs the operating system.
 That is the so-called C Drive.
 System files require relatively more space.
 For example, the system files of Windows 7 require at least 8 GB.

 Boot partition: It is the partition that stores boot files, including boot.ini, ntldr, bcd, winload.exe, etc. Boot files require relatively smaller space, generally less than 200MB.

-Luckily, Data Backup Software of AOMEI has provided specially designed function of "System Backup", which can automatically back up both of these two partitions.
+Luckily, free system Backup Software -AOMEI Backupper Standard has provided specially designed function of "System Backup", which can automatically back up both of these two partitions.
 Meanwhile, during system restore, it will automatically restore the backed up files to these two partitions as well.
 It is a one-key operation without backing up and restoring these two partitions respectively.